 A couple of stops not to miss along the way: Locally roasted coffee and Chicago-made bikes at hip Heritage Bicycles, and candles handmade on site at Waxman Candles with fragrances inspired by Chicago’s neighborhoods.

-Music lovers can pay a visit to The Chicago Music Exchange, with its museum-like showroom showcasing one of the world’s premier vintage guitar collections.
-And at The Leigh Gallery, you’ll find original fine art by 80-plus artists, mostly LGBTQ+ locals.
+If you’re on the hunt for Chicago Cubs gear or souvenirs, you’ll find lots of stores and stalls all around Wrigley Field.
+And music lovers can pay a visit to The Chicago Music Exchange, with its museum-like showroom showcasing one of the world’s premier vintage guitar collections.